 The report points to a host of technologies at the heart of digital transformation, including the cloud, big data, AI-assisted analytics and the Internet of Things (IoT).
 And enabling all of those technologies, and binding them together, it points out, is mobile.

 To truly transform an enterprise, the technologies they should work together in what IDC calls Enterprise Information Management (EIM), which acquires, structures, mines and uses data.
 EIM, the report says, “improves efficiency, transparency, business insight, decision making and customer engagement to deliver better business results in the new digital economy.”

 Mobile technology enables EIM in multiple ways, the report says.
 One example is in the link between the cloud and big data analytics.
 Big data analytics requires massive amounts of data and processing power to yield its insight — power and storage which is provided by the cloud.
 The report notes, “The synergy between cloud and big data analytics, amplified by the widespread distribution of mobile tools, will prove to be key.”
-Mobile tools can be used to gather data, send it to the cloud and back, and then distribute the results widely, including to people on the factory floor running manufacturing processes.
+Mobile tools can be used to gather data -- such as from non-conformance reports -- send it to the cloud and back, and then distribute the results widely, including to people on the factory floor running manufacturing processes.